Table of Contents

 For more information

-Established in 1950, UNHCR (the Office of the United Nations High Commissioner for Refugees) leads and coordinates international action to protect refugees and resolve refugee problems worldwide.
-UNHCR has twice won the Nobel Peace Prize.
+Established in 1950, the Office of the United Nations High Commissioner for Refugees (UNHCR) leads and coordinates international action to protect refugees and resolve refugee problems worldwide.
+The UNHCR has twice won the Nobel Peace Prize.

 Canada has a long-standing relationship with UNHCR, dating back to Canada's initial involvement in the negotiation of the 1951 United Nations Convention Relating to the Status of Refugees (PDF, 97 KB, 12 pages) and active participation in the UNHCR Executive Committee since 1958.

-Canada, through CIDA, is an important contributor to UNHCR.
-UNHCR uses funding from CIDA to protect and assist refugees, internally displaced persons and those who are stateless, while searching for lasting solutions to their plight.
+Canada is an important contributor to the UNHCR, which uses funding from Canada to protect and assist refugees, internally displaced persons and those who are stateless, while searching for lasting solutions to their plight.

 Even though UNHCR is a humanitarian organization, it has integrated many of the Millennium Development Goals (MDGs) into its operations and works to ensure that refugees and internally displaced persons benefit from, and contribute to, initiatives aimed at achieving the MDGs in their country of refuge.

 At the end of 2012, about 35.8 million people, including 10.5 million refugees, 17.7 million internally displaced persons, and 3.3 million stateless persons, were of concern to the UNHCR.